AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 and then choosing between these states using the upwinding procedure defined below.
 In particular, in the :math:`y` direction we define

 ..
 States on y-faces only have y BCs enforced, etc. This means y-faces in the x boundary don't have any additional BCs enforced (beyond the fact that the cell-centered U used to compute them had BCs enforced and slopes takes certain BCs into account).
 However, the hi/lo edge states have BCs enforced before the final upwind.
-No backflow prevention for trans terms, beacuse they're transverse.
+No backflow prevention for trans terms, because they're transverse.

 .. math::